 In April 2018, the European Commission published a press release and a longer associated report about how Europe can start to catch up with the rest of the world and boost competitiveness in AI.
 The report clearly recognizes the profound impact AI is making and will continue to make on our society, stating “just as the steam engine and electricity did in the past, AI is transforming our world.”

 In addition to the EU report, several European countries also published their national strategies for becoming leading AI nations.
-Here are some examples:
+Some examples:

 We are still waiting for a strong national strategy around AI in Sweden, but a number of initiatives have already been established.